 Then there is Wanda Hawley.
 Another Paramount actress, her last credited film was in 1932.
 Surely she must be a victim of sound!
 Not really.
 You see, she left Paramount in a contract dispute in the early twenties and bounced around from studio to studio, quickly sliding into poverty row productions.
 Her cutesy comedies were no longer in style by the time the twenties really started to roar and she was unable to jump genres.
-Also, by all accounts that I have read, she was a rather unpleasant person and no one seemed to like working with her.
 A victim of sound?
 No, but she is often listed as one.

 (You can read more about both Ayres and Hawley in the biographical collection Dangerous Curves Atop Hollywood Heels: The Lives, Careers, and Misfortunes of 14 Hard-Luck Girls of the Silent Screen by Michael J. Ankerich.)